 - 1. attending and actively participating in the orientation session.
-Students are required to review the following before the orientation begins: - The course outline and orientation 'homework' - Wound care from NURS 2020 and 3020 - Documentation guidelines from RNABC - 2. researching patient information during and/or prior to the practicum experience.
-Students may be given their client assignment the day before the clinical experience but often will learn of their assignment on the day of
+Students are required to review the following before the orientation begins: - The course outline and orientation 'homework' - Wound care from NURS 2020 and 3020 - Documentation guidelines from RNABC - 2. researching client information during and/or prior to the practicum experience.
+Students may be given their client assignment the day before the clinical experience but often will learn of their assignment on the day of practicum.

-- practicum.
 Students are expected to have an in-depth understanding of the nature of the client's problems, the necessary assessments to be conducted and the nursing care required before attending at a home visit. - 3. giving safe and comfortable care to clients.
 Students are expected to document errors according to the policy of the agency.
-Students whose care is unsafe may be removed from the practicum setting (see the BCIT Nursing Program Student Guidelines, Policies and Procedures). - 4. evaluating performance and developing learning plans.
+Students whose care is unsafe may be removed from the practicum setting (see the BCIT Nursing Program Student Guidelines, Policies and Procedures).

+- 4. evaluating performance and developing learning plans.
 It is expected that students will refer to their previous practicum course to identify learning needs and develop learning plans.
-Instructors are available to discuss learning needs and assist with learning plan development. - 5. collaborating in the planning of and actively participating in the debriefing sessions. - 6. collaborating in the planning and actively participating in seminar sessions.
-Students are jointly responsible for the content and process of these sessions.
-Students and the instructor will jointly identify agendas for the session, timing of the sessions, and group roles for each session.
-The following seminars will be held within the first two to four weeks of the course: - Nurse safety Read The Gift of Fear to prepare for this seminar. - End-of-life care in the community Read A Guide to End-of-life Care for Seniors available on reserve in the library for information on this topic.
+Instructors are available to discuss learning needs and assist with learning plan development. - 5. collaborating in the planning of and actively participating in the debriefing sessions. - 6. prepare for seminars - Nurse safety Read The Gift of Fear. - End-of-life care in the community Read A Guide to End-of-life Care for Seniors available on reserve in the library for information on this topic.
 You may also want to review the NURS 2000 content on palliative care.
-There are a couple of copies of How We Die by Sherwin Nuland in the BCIT library.
-Other issues such as family, mental health, socioeconomic status, elder abuse, homelessness, poverty, community resources, and ethics may be discussed during the seminar sessions as well. - 7. giving a case presentation on their primary client and participating in the case presentation discussions during the final week of the experience. - 8. submitting four reflective professional journals according to guidelines.
+There are a couple of copies of How We Die by Sherwin Nuland in the BCIT library. - Other issues such as family, mental health, socioeconomic status, elder abuse, homelessness, poverty, community resources, and ethics may be discussed during the seminar sessions as well. - 7. giving a case presentation on their primary client and participating in the case presentation discussions during the ninth week of the experience. - 8. submitting four reflective professional journals according to guidelines.